What is Galileo OSNMA?

 An OSNMA capable receiver differs from a generic OS receiver by the additional capabilities required to:

-4. Maintain integrity of stored OSNMA cryptographic material (no confidentiality applies).
+- Maintain the integrity of the stored OSNMA cryptographic material (confidentiality is not required).

 Figure 1: OSNMA scheme